: Engage in highly indulgent self-insertion into story.

 - He also appears along with the other characters (who refuse to acknowledge him and mercilessly mock him) in the Omake.
 He takes part in the race with the others but get zapped by God for cheating.

-- Grant Morrison inserted himself as godlike character in his run on Animal Man.
-This character, now referred to as 'The Writer' was killed in an issue of Suicide Squad by John Ostrander (possibly as a Take That).
+- Grant Morrison inserted himself as a godlike character in his run on Animal Man.
+This character, now referred to as 'The Writer', was killed in an issue of Suicide Squad by John Ostrander (possibly as a Take That).

 - Morrison also quite obviously modeled King Mob of The Invisibles after himself, and certainly seems to believe that he and the character enjoyed some sort of mystical link, pointing to the fact that he suffered a collapsed lung during the time period when the character was recovering from a gunshot wound.
 Why, yes, Grant Morrison is a very strange man...